-where $m_\mathrm{ave}$ is the mean molecular weight in molecular clouds.
-By definition, the thermal component, $\sigma_\mathrm{T}$, is equal to the sonic speed, $c_\mathrm{s}$, in a medium with a particle mass of $m_\mathrm{ave}$ at a temperature of $T_\mathrm{kin}$.
+where $k_\mathrm{B}$ is the Boltzmann constant, and $m_{\mathrm{NH}_3}$ and $m_\mathrm{ave}$ are the molecular weight of NH$_3$ and the mean molecular weight in molecular clouds, respectively.
+Note that by definition, the thermal component, $\sigma_\mathrm{T}$, is equal to the sonic speed, $c_\mathrm{s}$, in a medium with a particle mass of $m_\mathrm{ave}$ at a temperature of $T_\mathrm{kin}$.
 Following \citet{Kauffmann_2008}, we use the mean molecular weight per free particle of 2.37 u ($\mu_\mathrm{p}$ in \citealt{Kauffmann_2008}).
-Combining Equation \ref{eq:sigmas}, Equation \ref{eq:sigmaTot}, and Equation \ref{eq:sigmaT}, we have:

 For each droplet, we obtain characteristic values of the NH$_3$ velocity dispersion, $\sigma_{\mathrm{NH}_3}$, and the kinetic temperature, $T_\mathrm{kin}$, by taking the median value for the pixels within the droplet boundary on the parameter maps.
-Then, following Equation \ref{eq:sigmas} to Equation \ref{eq:sigmaSummary}, we estimate the characteristic values of $\sigma_\mathrm{NT}$, $\sigma_\mathrm{T}$, and $\sigma_\mathrm{tot}$, for each droplet.
+Following Equation \ref{eq:sigmaTot}, we then estimate $\sigma_\mathrm{NT}$, $\sigma_\mathrm{T}$, and $\sigma_\mathrm{tot}$, for each droplet.
 Note that $\sigma_\mathrm{tot}$ is sometimes referred to as the ``1D velocity dispersion,'' concerning the motions along the line of sight, as opposed to the ``3D velocity dispersion,'' which cannot be observed but can be estimated by multiplying the 1D velocity dispersion by a factor of $\sqrt{3}$ assuming isotropy.
-We find a typical value of $\sigma_\mathrm{tot}$ of $0.22\pm 0.02$ km s$^{-1}$ for the droplets (see Table \ref{table:basic}).
+We find a typical $\sigma_\mathrm{tot}$ of $0.22\pm 0.02$ km s$^{-1}$ for the droplets (see Table \ref{table:basic}).
 For reference, the purely thermal velocity dispersion at 10 K is 0.19 km s$^{-1}$.